-Théroux et al. (2017) conducted a systematic review of four studies which met the inclusion criteria of prospective trials evaluating spinal manipulative therapy (e.g., chiropractic, osteopathic, physical therapy) for adolescent idiopathic scoliosis.
+Théroux et al. (2017) conducted a systematic review of 4 studies which met the inclusion criteria of prospective trials evaluating spinal manipulative therapy (e.g., chiropractic, osteopathic, physical therapy) for adolescent idiopathic scoliosis.
 The findings of the included studies indicated that spinal manipulative therapy might be effective for preventing curve progression or reducing Cobb angle.
 However, the lack of controls and small sample sizes precluded robust estimation of the interventions' effect sizes.
 The authors concluded that there is currently insufficient evidence to establish whether spinal manipulative therapy may be beneficial for adolescent idiopathic scoliosis.
-The results of the included studies are warranted to conclusively determine if spinal manipulative therapy may be effective in the management of adolescent idiopathic scoliosis.
+The results of the included studies suggest that spinal manipulative therapy may be a promising treatment, but these studies were all at substantial risk of bias.
+Further high-quality studies are warranted to conclusively determine if spinal manipulative therapy may be effective in the management of adolescent idiopathic scoliosis.

-In a systematic review to evaluate the current body of literature on chiropractic treatment of IS, Morningstar et al. (2017) identified 15 case reports, ten case series, one prospective cohort, and 1 RCT.
-Of the 27 studies, only two described their outcomes as recommended in a 2014 SOSORT and the SRS Non-Operative Management Committee consensus paper.
+In a systematic review to evaluate the current body of literature on chiropractic treatment of IS, Momingstar et al. (2017) identified 15 case reports, 10 case series, 1 prospective cohort, and 1 RCT.
+Of the 27 studies, only 2 described their outcomes as recommended in a 2014 SOSORT and the SRS Non-Operative Management Committee consensus paper.
 The consensus paper details the format and types of outcomes they collectively believe are the most important and relevant to the patient.
-Among the chiropractic studies located in this review, two described outcomes consistent with how SOSORT recommends they be reported.
+Among the chiropractic studies located in this review, 2 described outcomes consistent with how SOSORT recommends they be reported.
 Given that these consensus papers form the basis for nonoperative treatment recommendations and outcome reporting, future chiropractic studies should seek to report their outcomes as recommended by these papers.
 This may allow for better interprofessional collaboration and methodologic comparison.